bright/new-www/_posts/2018-04-20-using-typescript-with-redux.md

 }
 ```

-Note that all reducers, regardless on which level they exist, share the same generic signature:
+Note that all reducers, regardless of on which level they exist, share the same generic signature:

 ```typescript
 type Reducer<S> = (state: S, action: AnyAction) => S;